Click play to listen to this article.

 However, despite the ginormous piles of studies on the positive effects of qi-gong, note that most of them were done with small test groups.
 Therefore, they are probably somewhat inaccurate.

-5. Sleep music
+5. Experiment With Sleep Music

 Sleep music is a genre of songs with a slow tempo and a relaxing vibe.
 They’re often filled with ambient noise, static, binaural beats, and sounds of nature.